vktr274/cnn-affect-recognition/README.md

 Options:

 - `-h`, `--help` - show help message and exit
-- `--balance` - Balance classes in training set and optionally perform global augmentation if `GLOBAL_MULTIPLIER` is greater than 1.0 (default: `False`)
+- `--balance-train` - Balance classes in training set and optionally perform global augmentation for the training set if `GLOBAL_MULTIPLIER` is greater than 1.0 (default: `False`)
+- `--balance-test` - Balance classes in created test set and optionally perform global augmentation for the test set if `GLOBAL_MULTIPLIER` is greater than 1.0 (default: `False`)
 - `--output OUTPUT` - Path to an empty output directory (default: `None` - overwrite input directory)
 - `--train-split TRAIN_SPLIT` - Train split ratio (default: `0.8`)
 - `--seed SEED` - Random seed (default: `None`)